RKX1209/rkx1209.github.io/_posts/2017-08-27-gsoc-final-report.markdown

 # Checkpoint
 If you run `dsb` command just after long loop, you would find that perfomance become very slow. :( So after GSoC Phase1 began, I've implemented simple checkpoint system, that can automatically save trace sessions among long execution.
 And fixed some bugs related to record and replay functions.

+# Optional features
+After Phase2 began, I've added optional feature for recorder.
+At first I've added Import/Export function of program records.
+When you take some records and want to export these to filesystem, you can use `dtst <filename>`.
+Default export path is current directory.
+It can be changed by `e dir.dbgsnap=<path>`.
+And of course, you can import these records from filesystem like `dtsf <filename>`.

+{% highlight ruby %}
+[0x004028c2]> dtst records_for_test
+Session saved in records_for_test.session and dump in records_for_test.dump [0x004028c2]> dtsf records_for_test
+session: 0, 0x4028a0 diffs: 0
+session: 1, 0x4028c2 diffs: 0
+{% endhighlight %}

+After that, I've also implmented `dts-` and `dtsC` commands, delete and add comment for specified record like:

+{% highlight ruby %}
+[0x004028c2]> dtsC 0 program start
+[0x004028c2]> dtsC 1 decryption start
+[0x004028c2]> dts
+session: 0   at:0x004028a0   "program start"
+session: 1   at:0x004028c2   "decryption start"
+{% endhighlight %}

+# Debug continue back
+Program recording and reverse single step function has almost completed.
+So next, I've challeged to add **continue back** command, `dcb`.
+Basic usage is same as single step back `dsb`, but it can seek program counter backward **until hit breakpoint.** So it's reverse version of continue.
+Let's try this feature like:

+{% highlight ruby %}
+[0x004028a0]> db 0x004028a2 # Break at 0x4028a2
+[0x004028a0]> 10dso
+[0x004028a0]> dr rip
+0x004028b9                  # Step out 10 times
+[0x004028a0]> dcb           # Continue back until last breakpoint [0x004028a0]> dr rip
+0x004028a2                  # Now backed to 0x4028a2
+{% endhighlight %}

+# Reverse debugger for ESIL
+According to resume, my works in phase2 has almost finished, but there are plenty of time until finish of phase2.
+So I've developed **reverse debugger for ESIL**.
+In ESIL mode, you can record ESIL program state by a new command `aets+` and step one back by `aesb` command.
+Yes.
+It's same as `dts+` and `dsb` in normal debug mode.
+You can try these feature under ESIL mode like:

+{% highlight ruby %}
+[0x00404870]> aets+     # Record ESIL program state [0x00404870]> aer rip
+0x00404870
+[0x00404870]> 5aeso
+[0x00404870]> aer rip
+0x0040487d
+[0x00404870]> aesb     #  Step back under ESIL mode [0x00404870]> aer rip
+0x00404879             #  Success!
+{% endhighlight %}

+# Watchpoint

 # Thanks
 Finally, I would like to thanks people: